shrinithi-12/CareTwin-AI/README.md

 3. Follow-up intentions
 4. Recurring complaints

-The extracted information is displayed as an **AI Care State**.
+The extracted information is displayed as an AI Care State.

 A healthcare staff member reviews and verifies the extracted information before it is accepted as part of the patient's record.

-Documented follow-up intentions can then be represented as **Future Care Threads**, helping connect the current visit with the patient's next care step.
+Documented follow-up intentions can then be represented as Future Care Threads, helping connect the current visit with the patient's next care step.

 ### Core Workflow